 Implement distributed tracing

 As applications become more service-oriented and their components are decoupled, monitoring the execution flow between services is crucial.
-The Modern Web App pattern uses Azure Application Insights and Azure Monitor for visibility into application health and performance through OpenTelemetry APIs, which support distributed tracing.
+The Modern Web App pattern uses Application Insights and Azure Monitor for visibility into application health and performance through OpenTelemetry APIs, which support distributed tracing.

 Distributed tracing tracks a user request as it traverses multiple services.
-When a request is received, it is tagged with a trace identifier, which is passed to other components via HTTP headers, and Service Bus properties during dependencies invocation.
+When a request is received, it's tagged with a trace identifier, which is passed to other components via HTTP headers, and Service Bus properties during dependencies invocation.
 Traces and logs then include both the trace identifier and an activity identifier (or span identifier), which corresponds to the specific component and its parent activity.
-Monitoring tools like Application Insights use this to display a tree of activities and logs across different services, crucial for monitoring distributed applications.
+Monitoring tools like Application Insights use it to display a tree of activities and logs across different services, crucial for monitoring distributed applications.

 Install OpenTelemetry libraries.
-Use Instrumentation Libraries to enable tracing and metrics from common components.
+Use instrumentation libraries to enable tracing and metrics from common components.
 Add custom instrumentation with

 System.Diagnostics.ActivitySource